Reflectors for Light Trailers and Caravans

 The plate must face outwards from the rear of the trailer, in an upright position, parallel to the vehicle axle/s and be legible from a distance of 20 metres.

 Side marking lights

-- Option 1 (for trailers that exceed 2200 mm in width and/or 7500 mm long only).
-Trailers must have one lamp fitted either 0side within 300mm from rear of a vehicle, in the middle if over 7500mm long.
-The light must show an orange light to the front and a red light to the rear.
+- Option 1 (for trailers that exceed 2200 mm in width and 7500 mm long only).
+Campers must have one lamp on either side and within 300mm from the rear of a vehicle, in the middle of over 7500mm long.
+The light must show an orange glow to the front and a red light to the back.

-- Option 2 (for trailers that exceed 6000mm in length).
-Trailers must have one light either side within 1000mm from the rear and either side within 3000mm from the front of the trailer.
-The side marker light other than the rear light must show amber only and the rear light amber to the front and red to the rear.
+- Option 2 (an extended trailer that exceeds 6000mm).
+Campers must have one light on either side within 1000mm from the rear and 3000mm from the front of the trailer.
+The side marker light other than the rear lamp must show amber only, and the rear light is amber to the front and red to the rear.

 - two white reflectors at the front of the trailer; and

-- orange reflectors on both sides of the trailer.
+- orange road trailer reflectors on both sides of the trailer.

 Note: A red reflector incorporated in the rear position lamp is considered a rear retro-reflector where additional reflectors are not required.